Dental Floss: How to Floss

 So thats all my teeth flossed (time taken: 45 seconds)

-Now if you are someone who is just new to flossing, the best way to do it is in front of a mirror.. so you can see exactly what you're doing.
-It is definitely a skill that you will improve with time, and it's important that you give yourself some time to learn how to do it.
-If you're in a rush or if you're feeling frustrated, just give it a rest and you can come back to it another day.
-Leave your floss with your toothbrush so that you see it and you're reminded to floss.
+Now if you are someone who is just new to flossing, the best way to use your dental floss is in front of a mirror.. so you can see exactly what you're doing with the floss.
+Learning how to floss is definitely a skill that you will improve with time, and it's important that you give yourself some time to learn how to floss.
+If you're in a rush or if you're feeling frustrated, just give it a rest and you can come back to how to floss another day.
+Leave your dental floss with your toothbrush so that you see it and you're reminded to floss.
 Some people like to chill out in the shower and floss while in the shower, there's no rules about where and when you can floss.
-Some of my patients like to do it when they are watching TV, you do it whenever suits you and is ok with your family.
+Some of my patients like to floss when they are watching TV, you do it whenever suits you and is ok with your family.

 Certainly if you have tried flossing and it's just not for you because you can't get your fingers in there or you just can't get the movements down, then that's totally fine, you can try something like this, this is called a flossette.
-So the floss is held in by a little fork.
-I will show you how to use the flossette.
+What is flossette you ask?
+Well here you can see that the flossette is a little item that has floss which is held in by a little fork.
+I will show you how to floss using the flossette.
 It's very similar in action.
-What you do is push it up between the teeth.
-Generally the floss in the flossette is a little bit thicker than string floss.. so if you can't push it up between the teeth you can you can gently press on the little bow (Text displayed: gently bite on bow to move floss up toward gum, push, pull and twist against the tooth).
-Then same thing, I'm going to push against my tooth on the left, and go up and down a couple of times and then I'm going to pull on my other tooth and go up and down a few times as well... and that's it, as easy as that.
-It's exactly the same for the back teeth.. pushing up and down, then pulling up and down.
+What you do is push the flossette up between the teeth.
+Generally the floss in the flossette is a little bit thicker than string floss.. so if you can't push it up between the teeth you can you can gently press on the little bow of the flossette (Text displayed: gently bite on the bow of the flossette to move the floss up toward gum, push, pull and twist against the tooth).
+Then same thing, I'm going to push the floss against my tooth on the left, and go up and down a couple of times and then I'm going to pull the floss on my other tooth and go up and down a few times as well... and that's it, as easy as that.
+It's exactly the same with the flossette for the back teeth.. pushing up and down with the flossette, then pulling up and down.
 Then the side ones.
 You can also really do an exaggerated twist so you can right into those front curves and curves on the inside.. just like that.